jelias/sketch-upload/sketch-upload/README.md

 1. Just [download](https://github.com/jelias/sketch-plugins/archive/master.zip) the master.

-2. Unzip.

-3. Double-click the file `Upload.sketchplugin` inside sketch-upload/.
+2. Double-click the file `Upload.sketchplugin` inside sketch-upload/.
 Sketch should open automatically and tell you that a new plugin was installed.

 # Usage